fchmainy/ansibleTraining/labs/task3.rst

 Installing Roles
 --------------------
-Use the ansible-galaxy command to download roles from the Galaxy website. here is the syntax:
+You can use the ansible-galaxy command to download and install a role from the Ansible Galaxy website.
+You do not need to install any galaxy role here in this lab but for information, here is the syntax:

 .. code::